mhdchehade/pinspiroy/README.md

 ### Pen tablet functionality seems to be broken after a system update on Archlinux.
 Driver still works on Ubuntu 16.04.
 Seems to be an issue with the newer Linux kernel and how uinput interprets BTN\_TOOL\_PEN.
 Downgrading the kernel doesn't seem to fix the issue, may have to recompile the uinput module from an older kernel (<4.11) manually.

-# pinspiroy
+# pinspiroy 950

-pinspiroy is a linux driver workaround for the [Huion Inspiroy G10T](https://www.huiontablet.com/g10t.html).
+pinspiroy 950 is a linux driver workaround for the [HUION H950P (8192)](https://www.huiontablet.com/all-products/graphic-tablets/huion-h950p.html) forked from [pinspiroy](https://github.com/dannytaylor/pinspiroy).
 Note that this is not kernel-level driver, it is a user land implementation that creates virtual devices with uinput to mimic the tablet functionality.

 All features of the tablet (except stylus side buttons) are working with this, but it isn't an ideal fix.
 Also I'm not too familiar with python so this might be implemented poorly.
 Hopefully this could be helpful for someone smarter than me to make a proper driver.
-If it this is helpful (or not working) for you I'd love to know! [@xhiggy](https://twitter.com/xhiggy)

 ## Requirements
 - [pyusb](https://walac.github.io/pyusb/) (pip install pyusb)